deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "I can see why!"
 Royce agreed.
 "You did a tour in the Middle East-"

 "I flew a handful of missions several thousand feet *above* the Middle East."
 Rylee corrected him.
-She’d spent that entire conflict living comfortably in Germany, and was eager for there to be no confusion. '*Did a tour*’ made it sound like she’d been checking her boots in the desert every morning, and she didn’t want to overshadow the people who really had been putting up with the conditions down there.
+She’d spent that entire conflict living comfortably in Germany, and was eager for there to be no confusion. *'Did a tour'* made it sound like she’d been checking her boots in the desert every morning, and she didn’t want to overshadow the people who really had been putting up with the conditions down there.

 Royce politely ignored the interruption. "-then you trained for and flew *Pandora* and now you're a permanent fixture of the air force's 946th Spaceflight wing.
 And I'm told you're unusually devoted to your plane."